Results Forwarder

 Receiving passive results via HTTP Receiver Copied

-The HTTP Receiver allows the Results Forwarder to receive passive check results from other parts of the Opsview system.
-This includes the following:
+The HTTP Receiver allows the Results Forwarder to receive passive check results from other systems via HTTP.
+This can include the following:

-This configuration can be added in opsview-deploy alongside the Results Exporter configuration.
+This configuration can be added alongside other Results Forwarder configuration.
 It is not enabled by default and must be defined.

 resultsforwarder: